ajmalazeez007/StartUpBox/README.md

 # StartUpBox
 Thanks for giving us an opportuinity to participate in the startupstudio program.The project files of the task that was given to us is uploaded here.
-We have included an Android project as well as a project in python.
+We have included an Android project ,python and in php.
 Details of
 <br>1)Android application

 <ul>